Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 ### Checkpoint Starts

-Replicators use checkpoints to keep track of documents sent to the target database.
+Replicators use `checkpoints` to keep track of documents sent to the target database.

-Without checkpoints, Couchbase Lite would replicate the entire database content to the target database on each connection, even though previous replications may already have replicated some or all of that content.
+Without `checkpoints`, Couchbase Lite would replicate the entire database content to the target database on each connection, even though previous replications may already have replicated some or all of that content.

 This functionality is generally not a concern to application developers.
-However, if you do want to force the replication to start again from zero, use the checkpoint reset argument when starting the replicator — as shown in Example 13.
+However, if you do want to force the replication to start again from zero, use the `checkpoint` reset argument when starting the replicator — as shown in Example 13.

 #### Example 13.
 Resetting checkpoints